shobhitpuri/flutter-coding-tryout/README.md

 ### Instructions for how to build & run the app.
 *Please provide any information we need to be able to review your app.*
 #### Demo / Installation
 - **Install the Android app** from here: https://www.dropbox.com/s/rh2aqkcaxxyxtia/WeatherApp_Release_Shobhit.apk?dl=0 .
 I've also included this release build in the folder named `apk` above.
 To install the apk, you might need to allow your Android OS to install `apk` from unknown sources from the `Settings` app.
 I also released the app on Google Play, to use the private closed alpha testing that they offer.
 It is still pending review and won't be public.
-It'd require me to add the gmail IDs of the testers to allow installation.
+It'd require me to add the Gmail IDs of the testers to allow installation.
 Here is the URL: https://play.google.com/apps/internaltest/4700635866713086531 .
 Let me know if you want an invitation.
 Simplest is to just use the dropbox link to install.

 - **Demo video of the app running on Android phone** here: